Home » Recipes » Homemade Pizza Dough Recipe

 Brush dough with a few tablespoons of olive oil, then add sauce, cheese, and other toppings as desired.

-Bake pizza in preheated oven for approximately 15 minutes, or until cheese is bubbly and crust is golden brown.
+Bake pizza in preheated oven for approximately 15 minutes, or until bubbly and golden brown.

 Notes